ndegheselle/Fantoche-automation/Automation/readme.md

         - Not a fan since it double everything + no clear way to ensure the DTO is compatible with the model
 - Better serparation between ViewModel and Model, some other solution than using wrapper ?

-Add common nameof for serialization attributes
+Add common nameof for serialization attributes.